 Your first step in diagnosis is to get a complete history and physical exam.
 This can reveal these common signs of hyperthyroidism:

 Other tests may be performed to further evaluate your diagnosis.
 These include:

 Cholesterol Level Test

-These tests measure how much thyroid hormone is present in your blood.
+These tests measure how much thyroid hormone (T4 and T3) is in your blood.

-TSH is a hormone produced by the hypothalamus that stimulates the thyroid gland to produce thyroid hormone.
-When your thyroid hormone levels are normal or high, TSH should not be elevated.
+Thyroid stimulating hormone (TSH) is a pituitary gland hormone that stimulates the thyroid gland to produce hormones.
+When thyroid hormone levels are normal or high, your TSH should be lower.

 Triglyceride Level Test

 Your triglyceride level may also be tested.
 Similar to low cholesterol, low triglycerides can be a sign of an elevated metabolic rate.

 This allows your doctor to see if your thyroid is overactive.
 In particular, it can tell if the entire thyroid or just a single area of the gland is causing the overactivity.